 - Professional Challenge offers hand-on team building seminars for professional groups, either in support of a corporate retreat or as an on-site training.

-The BOEC conducts approximately 7000 participant days annually, serving 3000 individuals per year.
-The BOEC provides over $150,000 per year in scholarships for participants with financial needs.
+BOEC conducts over 10,000 participant days annually, serving 2500 individuals per year.
+BOEC provides over $170,000 per year in scholarships for participants with financial needs.

-Activities offered include: rock climbing, wilderness camping, whitewater rafting, canoeing, handcycling, high and low ropes courses, team building initiatives, downhill and cross country skiing, snowboarding and snowshoeing.
+Activities offered include: rock climbing, wilderness camping, whitewater rafting, canoeing, adaptive cycling, high and low ropes courses, team building initiatives, downhill and cross country skiing, snowboarding and snowshoeing.
 All activities are adapted to the needs and abilities of our clients.
 We strive to welcome everyone.

 The Wilderness Campus sits on a 39-acre parcel of forested land situated at the base of Peak 9 in Breckenridge, Colorado.
 The campus features a sub-alpine lake, lodge and cabin facilities and accessible trails.

-Mobile Wilderness courses include whitewater rafting on the upper Colorado River, canoeing in Ruby and Horsethief Canyons in Colorado and Labyrinth Canyon in Utah, sea kayaking on Lake Powell and many other venues throughout the Rocky Mountains and Desert Southwest.
+Many Wilderness Program courses include hiking in the Gore Range of Colorado, whitewater rafting on the upper Colorado River, canoeing in Ruby and Horsethief Canyons in Colorado and Labyrinth Canyon in Utah and other activities and venues throughout the Rocky Mountains and Desert Southwest.

-The BOEC also offers a unique training practicum and work experience for those wanting to expand their professional expertise in wilderness therapy.
-The BOEC Internship is a four-month program, one in the winter, one in the summer, open to 24 individuals.
-Room, board and a modest stipend are provided.
+BOEC also offers a unique training practicum and work experience for those wanting to expand their professional expertise in wilderness leadership and therapeutic recreation.
+The BOEC Internship is a 5 to 6-month program, one in the winter, one in the summer, open to 12 individuals each term.
+Room, board and a modest stipend are provided, as well as intensive hands-on training and experience.

-BOEC conducts research into the effectiveness of its programs with partners such as the US Department of Education, Department of Rehabilitative Services and Colorado Department of Education.
+BOEC evaluates the effectiveness of our programs on an ongoing basis with partners RRC, the US Department of Education and Colorado Department of Rehabilitative Services.
 Programs have shown significant positive impact on participants’ lives.
 The Center also partners with equipment manufacturers in research and development for adaptive technology.

-The BOEC is a Colorado 501(c)(3) non-profit organization.
-Through various special events and contributions from individuals, agencies and foundations from around the country, the BOEC is able to provide high quality programs that are affordable and accessible.
+BOEC is a Colorado 501(c)(3) non-profit organization.
+Through various special events and contributions from individuals, foundations, businesses and government agencies from around the country, BOEC is able to provide high quality programs that are affordable and accessible.
 Scholarships are available to those who would otherwise not be able to participate in our programs.

 Who does the BOEC serve?

-The BOEC has something for everyone who seeks outdoor adventure.
-Educational experiences are offered for people with physical, cognitive, and sensory disabilities, people from low-income backgrounds or disadvantaged environments, people looking for more team unity in their workplace, people learning English as their second language. . . the list goes on and on.
+BOEC has something for everyone who seeks outdoor adventure, with an emphasis on creating experiences accessible to all ability levels.
 Courses are custom-designed for specific agency groups and individuals are welcome to sign up for our open-enrollment programs.
 Volunteer and internship opportunities are available for people of all backgrounds and abilities, including those with disabilities and special needs.

 Our clientele include: